TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 6/Esther 6.12.md

 ---

-And Mordecai came again to the king's gate.
-But Haman hasted to his house, mourning and having his head covered.
+Mordecai came back to the king's gate, but Haman hurried to his house, mourning and having his head covered.